Siddh019/FlexPower-Project/README.md

 ### [Task 1.3](#task-13)
 [Task_1.3.py](Task_1.3.py)

-This project exposes a RESTful API using Flask that calculates the Profit and Loss (PnL) for a given trading strategy.
+This project exposes a the function defined in Task 1.2 API using Flask.
 The PnL is calculated based on trade data from a SQLite database and can be accessed via a simple API endpoint.
+The API response specification were provided in

 * Calculate PnL for a Specific Strategy